ahsanullah-ansari/Intelligent-Concrete-Strength-Prediction-System/README.md

 - Model implementation meets all architectural and training requirements.
 - Feature importance was analyzed using gradient methods.
 - Performance metrics are strong, with low error margins.
-- Only the R² criterion (≥ 0.92) was narrowly missed.
+- Only the R² criterion (≥ 0.92) is narrowly missed.

 The model significantly outperforms a linear baseline (avg RMSE ≈ 10.2 MPa).
-All deliverables were addressed effectively.